Your guide to enrolment and induction

 New students

-If you are an Overseas or EU student, or declare a nationality from outside the UK, you may need to show the relevant original documents when you visit campus for your Right to Study checks before your enrolment can be confirmed.
-To check if this is required, or which documents you will need to bring:
+• Right to Study Checks: If you have a Student Visa or declare a nationality from outside the UK, you will need to show the relevant original documents when you visit campus for your Right to Study checks before your enrolment can be confirmed.
+To check if this is required, or which documents you will need to bring, find out more about the Right to Study checks.

-We cannot confirm your enrolment without a term time address in the UK, so please provide one during online enrolment.
+• UK Term Time Address: We cannot confirm your enrolment without a UK term-time address, so please provide one during online enrolment.
 If you need to change this or edit it after online enrolment, you can do this on UDo by selecting the Student Record Tile.

 Once your enrolment is confirmed, this officially registers you as a student at the University of Derby.
 You'll receive an email confirmation within 24 hours of being registered to your personal email address.
-If you have applied for Student Finance it can then take up to five working days for that payment to reach you.
-Your personalised timetable will then be visible on UDo up to 48 hours after your confirmation.
+If you have applied for Student Finance, it can then take up to five working days for that payment to reach you, but no earlier than the first day of term.
+Your personalised timetable will then be visible on UDo 2 working days after your confirmation.

 Returning students